ITS Forum 2025

 680 W Linden St, Riverside, CA 92507.
 View map.

-As part of the week-long ISO/TC 204 Plenary on Intelligent Transport Systems, the Center for Environmental Research and Technology (CE-CERT) at the University of California, Riverside invites you to a one-day forum on Intelligent Transportation Systems (ITS).
-Coinciding with a global gathering of industry, research, policy, and standards leaders, the ITS Forum brings these communities together for candid discussion, collaboration, and near-term coordination.
+As part of the week-long ISO/TC 204 Plenary on Intelligent Transport Systems, the Center for Environmental Research and Technology (CE-CERT) and Research and Economic Development (RED) at the University of California, Riverside, invite you to a one-day Intelligent Transportation Systems (ITS) Forum.

 Why Attend?